-I am embarrassed to admit that in a country where many people eat to live, I am one of those people who live to eat (and drink and talk and travel and love and work, and so on).
+I am embarrassed to admit that in a country where many people eat to live, I am one of those people who live to eat (as well as many other things of course).
 Food is amongst the many things in life that bring me pleasure and so I was looking forward to discovering Bangladeshi food.
 I need to preface this post by saying that my experiences were limited by budget restrictions and therefore fine dining – in Dhaka’s top restaurants, for example – was not on my agenda.
-While there are restaurants in Dhaka to suit all tastes (for those with money), my interests, on this occasion, lay in everyday Bangladeshi cuisine.
+While there are restaurants in Dhaka to suit all tastes (for those with means), my interests, on this occasion, lay in everyday Bangladeshi cuisine.

 During my first weeks in Bangladesh, I bought a gorgeous, colour-illustrated, hard-back cookery book in New Market, replete with recipes and a wealth of information on Bengali food and cooking culture.
 Inspired, I imagined myself rummaging through baskets brimming with fresh and enticing produce at the local bustling market.
-Then, later, I would plate up sensuous, subtly spiced dishes and build up a rich repertoire of personal Bengali favourites.
+Then, later, I would plate up sensuous, subtly-spiced dishes and build up a rich repertoire of personal Bengali favourites.
 However, the expression, ‘if you can’t stand the heat, stay out of the kitchen’, could be interpreted literally in Bangladesh.
 The kitchen in my flat is simply not conducive to cooking: apart from not having an oven, grill or reliable refrigeration, it’s dark, dingy, unventilated, ill-equipped and hot as Hades.
+(See Post 21: images there – 9, 10 and 11 – of kitchen.)
 Like a lot of things in Bangladesh, my cooking experiment never quite got off the ground.
-Rachel Allen is safe – for now!
+Rachel Allen is safe, for now!

 However, on the upside, budget restaurants are numerous, which makes eating out a feasible option.
 Street food is very good.
 In addition, Bangladeshi hospitality means that there are lots of invitations to dine at people’s homes.
 And while my personal culinary efforts may not have extended to much more than French toast or Welsh rarebit, I got to know a little about food in Bangladesh from eating at restaurants and street stalls, and from friends’ home cooking.